DelroyGayle/manx-airlines-booking-system-pp4-version2/TESTING.md

 User Tasks:
 1. Implement Navbar with Isle of Man Logo
-2. Demonstrate the forms used to create a booking
+2. Demonstrate the forms used to Create a Booking
 3. Show each stage of a Booking being created
 4. Demonstrate the validation of the fields entered
+5. Once Bookings have been made, demonstrate that the user can search for Bookings and see the List of Bookings found
+6. Demonstrate that the user can View Bookings

 <details>
   <summary>Navbar</summary>